njs50/tfe-mapper/README.md

 `go <room number> [cmd|alias]` - if you can get there this will take you there... takes optional command or alias to run when you arrive

 `stop|pause|resume` - pause or resume or stop speedwalk

+## helper commands

+`map fix special exits` - will loop over all rooms in your map and attempt to replace "special exits" with room open commands. you might have to modify it as it was really just to fix commands in my map.